eraynurtekin/Google_Data_Analytics_JR.html/README.md

 Information of ROCCC?

-Reliable -LOW- Not reliable because it is only has 30 answering
+Reliable — LOW — Not reliable because it is only has 30 answering

-Original -LOW- Third party provider
+Original  — LOW — Third party provider

-Comprehensive - MED- Parameters match most of Bellabeat products’ parameters
+Comprehensive — MED — Parameters match most of Bellabeat products’ parameters

 Current — LOW — Data is 5 years old and may not be relevant